 - Brush your bathtub using grapefruit and salt for better impact

-- Use a machine-washable mop that can be washed properly to prevent bacterial contamination
+- Use a machine-washable mop that can be washed properly to prevent bacteria contamination

 - Soak dirty cookie sheets and pans in warm water with dish soap and dryer sheet